opensearch-project/documentation-website/_opensearch/install/docker-upgrade.md

 ## Prepare to upgrade

-Review the [Upgrade Overview](NEEDLINK) before you begin for recommendations about backing up your configuration files and creating a snapshot of the cluster state and indexes.
+Review the [Upgrade Overview](NEEDLINK) for recommendations about backing up your configuration files and creating a snapshot of the cluster state and indexes before you make any changes to your OpenSearch cluster.

-Storing a snapshot of your cluster before upgrading is important because OpenSearch nodes cannot be downgraded.
-If you need to revert the upgrade, then you will need to perform a fresh installation of OpenSearch and restore the cluster from your snapshot.
+OpenSearch nodes cannot be downgraded.
+If you need to revert the upgrade, then you will need to perform a fresh installation of OpenSearch and restore the cluster from a snapshot.
 {: .note}

+### Rolling upgrade

+### Cluster restart upgrade (Docker Compose)